davidstosik/codility_starter/README.md

 Going through multiple exercises to practice, I realized that I keep writing the same boilerplate code:

-- I like to be in a class which allows me to extract concepts to private methods (helps with readability).
+- I like to be in a class which allows me to extract concepts to private methods (helps with readability) and memoize them (can help with performance).
 - Having Minitest available to write tests can be very convenient.
 - When the exercise requires a performant solution, benchmarking tools come very handy.